Know The Pros And Cons Of Organic And Inorganic Fertilizers!

 Fertilizers are like nutritious capsules which supply the plants with necessary nutrients.
 When these fertilizers are added to the soil, they get converted into nutrients and turn the soil into quality soil.

-Fertilizers while adding nutrients to soil, also makes the soil rich and fertile.
+Fertilizers while adding nutrients to the soil, also makes the soil rich and fertile.

 Difference between organic and inorganic fertilizers